kaycix/northcoastcnpsnursery/_pages/volunteer.md

 sale:
   - image_path: /assets/images/volunteers/sale-prep.jpg
     title: "Plant Sale Volunteer"
     excerpt: "Help spread the love!
 Volunteer at our seasonal sales - occuring the first weekend in May and last weekend of September.
-There are a variety of tasks - cashier, tallying, set up, clean up, hospitality, etc."
+There are a variety of tasks: cashier, tallying, set up, clean up, hospitality, etc."
     #url: "/gardens"
     #btn_label: "READ MORE &#8594;"